2026 SUMMER STEAM CAMPS

 • ALL persons authorized to pick up your child MUST BE listed in your ACTIVE account.
 Your child will not be released without the name.

-• Click here to enter your account and add names: https://campsself.active.com/artexplorersterrificscientific On the right side of the web page, click on “Manage Authorized Pick-up” Then choose “+add pick-up” under participant name and click on SAVE.
+• Click to enter your account and add names: https://campsself.active.com/artexplorersterrificscientific On the right side of the web page, click on “Manage Authorized Pick-up” Then choose “+add pick-up” under participant name and click on SAVE.

-Parent/Child “Campus Walk About” – Mondays, 3:30pm
+Parent/Child “Campus Walk About” – Tuesdays, 3:30pm

-Aftercare is available from 3:30-5:00pm and must be signed up for in advance.
+Aftercare is available from 3:30-5:30pm and must be signed up for in advance.
 In the event of an unanticipated situation, a camper can enroll for one day by emailing or talking with the Director.
-Fee is $12 daily.
+Fee is $20 daily.
 Aftercare includes outside game time, inside creative projects and reading time depending on their interest.
 Occasionally, we have a “child appropriate” movie that campers can choose to watch.
-Late fees are charged at $1.00 per minute past 5:00pm.

 Daily Schedule…a typical day!